hauva69/pgn4web/chrome-extension/garbochess/README.txt

 THE GARBOCHESS CHESS ENGINE

-garbochess is a javascript chess engine by Gary Linscott.
+GarboChess is a javascript chess engine by Gary Linscott.
 Homepage: http://forwardcoding.com/projects/ajaxchess/chess.html
 Repository: https://github.com/glinscott/Garbochess-JS/

 IMPLEMENTATION NOTES

-Please note that the garbochess code is CPU intensive, hence the chess games viewer extension allows only one chessboard to be analyzed at any time.
-If you start analyzing a second chessboard, the analysis will stop at the first chessboard.
+Please note that GarboChess is processor intensive; in order to optimise computing resources, the chess games viewer extension allows only one chessboard to be analyzed at any time; when starting analyzing a second chessboard, the analysis of the first chessboard stops.

 CREDITS AND LICENSE

-The garbochess chess engine code is licensed by Gary Linscott under BSD license.
+The GarboChess chess engine code is licensed by Gary Linscott under BSD license.
 See below for permission to use with the chess games viewer extension for Google Chrome.